taw00/manuscript-css/examples/lovecraft.in-the-mountains-of-madness.manuscript.md

 ### by H.P.
 Lovecraft

 > A classic tale presented here as an example of a manuscript formatted as a
 > long-form narrative.
-In this example we are not using parts, only chapters,
+For this example we are not using parts, only chapters,
 > each with a single scene.

 <div class="m-facts">